JorgoPapapostolu/JorgoPapapostolu/readme.md

 - 🔭 I’m currently studying at [WBS CODING SCHOOL](https://www.wbscodingschool.com/web-app-development-bootcamp/)

-- 🌱 I’m currently learning at Udemy
+- 🌱 I love to learn new technologies to be a better developer

 - ❓ Ask me everything you want